keras-team/keras-io/examples/generative/md/random_walks_with_stable_diffusion.md

 Generative image models learn a "latent manifold" of the visual world: a low-dimensional vector space where each point maps to an image.
-Going from such a point on the manifold back to a displayble image is called "decoding" -- in the Stable Diffusion model, this is handled by the "decoder" model.
+Going from such a point on the manifold back to a displayable image is called "decoding" -- in the Stable Diffusion model, this is handled by the "decoder" model.